supremeimposter/My-Vault/DiscreteMathematics/Set-Theory/Types-of-relations-on-a-set/Equivalence Relation.md

 > $\Pi = \{ \; \{a\}, \{b\}, \{c\}, \{d\} \; \}$

 ##### Representation of Identity Relation
+- Identity relation is also called as diagonal relation and equality relation.
 > [!col]
 > ![[Pasted image 20231016112138.png|Graph for Identity relation]]
 >